Discover the career path of Jennifer Garner, from the first major opportunity to industry-changing achievements.

 In 1994, Jennifer Garner worked at the Georgia Shakespeare Festival in Atlanta, Georgia.

-In 1995, Jennifer Garner moved to New York City and worked as an understudy for a Roundabout Theatre Company production and made her first on-screen appearance.
+In 1995, Jennifer Garner moved to New York City and earned $150 per week as an understudy for a Roundabout Theatre Company production of A Month in the Country and made her first on-screen appearance as Melissa Gilbert's daughter in the romance miniseries Zoya.

 In 1996, Jennifer Garner played an Amish woman in the television movie Harvest of Fire and a shopkeeper in the Western miniseries Dead Man's Walk.

-In 1998, Jennifer Garner appeared in an episode of Fantasy Island and was cast as a series regular in the Fox drama Significant Others.
+In 1998, Jennifer Garner appeared in an episode of Fantasy Island and was cast as a series regular in the Fox drama Significant Others, and in J. J. Abrams' college drama series Felicity.

 In 1999, Jennifer Garner had a starring role on the Fox teen drama series Time of Your Life.

-In 2000, Jennifer Garner continued her starring role on the Fox teen drama series Time of Your Life.
+In 2000, Jennifer Garner continued her starring role in the Fox teen drama series Time of Your Life.

 In 2000, Jennifer Garner played the girlfriend of Ashton Kutcher's character in the comedy Dude, Where's My Car?

-In 2001, Jennifer Garner appeared in Stealing Time and Pearl Harbor.
-She was also cast as the star of Alias.
+In 2001, Jennifer Garner appeared briefly opposite her husband Scott Foley in the drama Stealing Time and had a small role as a nurse in the war epic Pearl Harbor.
+Also in 2001, Garner was cast as the star of the ABC action thriller series Alias.

 In 2001, Jennifer Garner's breakthrough came with playing Sydney Bristow in the ABC action thriller series Alias.